 HIV/AIDS Among American Indians and Alaska Natives

-- HIV infection affects American Indians and Alaska Natives (AI/AN) in ways that are not always apparent because of their small population size.
+- HIV affects AI/AN in ways that are not always apparent because of their small population sizes.

-New HIV Infections2
+New HIV Infections3

-- In 2010, AI/AN accounted for less than 1% (210) of the estimated 47,500 new HIV infections in the United States.
+- In 2010, fewer than 1% (210) of the estimated 47,500 new HIV infections in the United States were among AI/AN.

-HIV and AIDS Diagnoses3 and Deaths
+HIV and AIDS Diagnoses4 and Deaths

-- AI/AN men accounted for 76% (161) and AI/AN women accounted for 24% (51) of the estimated 212 AI/AN diagnosed with HIV infection in 2011.
+- AI/AN men accounted for 76% (161) and AI/AN women accounted for 24% (51) of the estimated 212 AI/AN diagnosed with HIV infection in the United States in 2011.

-- Seventy five percent (120) of the estimated 161 HIV diagnoses among AI/AN men in 2011 were attributed to male-to-male sexual contact.
+- Of the estimated 161 HIV diagnoses among AI/AN men in 2011, most (75%; 120) were attributed to male-to-male sexual contact.

 - In 2011, an estimated 146 AI/AN were diagnosed with AIDS, a number that has remained relatively stable since 2008.

-Data limitations.
+- Data limitations.
 Racial misidentification of AI/AN may lead to the undercounting of this population in HIV surveillance systems and may contribute to the underfunding of AI/AN-targeted services.

 What CDC Is Doing

-The Centers for Disease Control and Prevention (CDC) and its partners are pursuing a High-Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy (NHAS), maximize the effectiveness of current HIV prevention methods and improve surveillance among AI/AN.
+The Centers for Disease Control and Prevention (CDC) and its partners are pursuing a High-Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy (NHAS), maximize the effectiveness of current HIV prevention methods, and improve surveillance among AI/AN.
 Activities include

-- The Office for State, Tribal, Local, and Territorial Support (OSTLTS) serves as the primary link between CDC, the Agency for Toxic Substance and Disease Registry, and tribal governments.
+In addition, the Office for State, Tribal, Local, and Territorial Support (OSTLTS) serves as the primary link between CDC, the Agency for Toxic Substance and Disease Registry, and tribal governments.
 OSTLTS' tribal support activities are focused on fulfilling CDC's supportive role in ensuring that AI/AN communities receive public health services that keep them safe and healthy.

-Census population estimates for AI/AN include those reporting Hispanic ethnicity or one or more races.
+- Census population estimates for AI/AN include those reporting Hispanic ethnicity or one or more races.